modelica/fmi-cross-check/README.md

 python -m fmpy.cross_check.validate_vendor_repo /path/to/fmi-cross-check
 ```

-## Make a pull-request
+## Make a pull request

-Fork the repository, commit your files to a new branch `add-Tool_ID-Tool_Version` and open a pull-request.
+Commit and push the changes to your fork and [create a pull request](https://help.github.com/articles/creating-a-pull-request/).